The Core Computational Technology research group, also known as CCT, is shared between WID and its partner the Morgridge Institute for Research.

-Miron Livny, a UW–Madison professor of computer sciences in the College of Letters and Science and director of the UW Center for High Throughput Computing, provides the advanced computing tools and infrastructure necessary to facilitate the work of scientists in both institutes.
+Miron Livny, a UW–Madison professor of computer sciences in the College of Letters and Science and director of the UW Center for High Throughput Computing (CHTC), provides the advanced computing tools and infrastructure necessary to facilitate the work of scientists in both institutes.
 Livny, who specializes in distributed computing, collaborates with researchers around the world to advance computer and data-intensive science.

 CCT Overview Podcast